 Immunization clinics, communicable disease control information, environmental health, childcare information, etc. In-school health support service for children with chronic medical conditions.

 Founded in 1955, Inclusion BC is a provincial non-profit organization dedicated to promoting the participation of people with developmental disabilities in all aspects of community life.
 They provide support, education and advocacy where and when it’s needed, breaking down barriers and building communities that include people of all abilities.

 KELTY MENTAL HEALTH

 The Kelty Mental Health Resource Centre is a provincial resource centre that provides mental health and substance use information, resources, and peer support to children, youth and their families from across BC.

-LEARNING DISABILITY ASSOCIATION
+LEARNING DISABILITY SOCIETY

 Provides effective programs and services throughout the years starting at pre-school.
 Services include recommended interventions, social skills development, tutoring and advocacy.

 Provides information and support services for people with developmental disabilities and their families.
 The Child and Youth with Special Need Social Worker can be reached at the New Westminster Children’s Centre at 604.521.8078 (extension 329).

 MINISTRY OF CHILDREN AND FAMILY DEVELOPMENT: CHILD & YOUTH MENTAL HEALTH